20 FAQs people ask about starting a business.

 On the downside, a limited company involves more administration and some costs.
 One option which suits some businesses is to start as a sole trader, and then form a company later on as the business grows, and transfer the business to it.
 In return, the company issues you with shares in itself, as ‘payment’ for the business.

 Separately, you also need to think about the tax implications.
 Company profits, and any income you (or other employees) take from the company, are taxed differently from income as a self-employed sole trader (or from trading in partnership).
 The most tax effective business form will depend on how profitable your business is, and whether you will be reinvesting profits in the business or taking them for your personal use.

-3. When would it be better to set up business as a partnership?
+3. When should I set my business up as a partnership?

 In an ordinary partnership, there is no limited liability: each partner is liable for the business debts of the partnership.
 This can help ensure that the partners are committed to the business - but equally, it can be personally disastrous if the business fails.

-Separately, partners in a partnership pay income tax (and National Insurance contributions) on their share of the profits.
+Separately, partners in a partnership pay income tax (and National Insurance contributions) on their share of the profits and must report taxable income via the SA800 Partnerships Tax Return.
 Depending on how profitable the business is, and whether the partners want to reinvest in the business, this may be more or less tax-efficient than trading as a limited company.